milo168/ECE209TimeStamp/index.md

 # Time Sync Study

 This is the project repository website for UCLA ECE 209 AS-2 Winter 2021 supervised by Prof. Mani B. Srivastava.
-The project will focus on exploring state-of-the-art methods which try to mitigate faulty time stamps on multimodal data, evaluating them using different metrics, and trying to propose new methods based on them to improve the performance.
+The project will focus on exploring state-of-the-art methods which try to mitigate faulty time stamps on multimodal data, evaluat their individual impacts, and try to propose new methods based on them to improve the performance.

 <div align=center><img width="600" height="330" src="./Images/TimeShift_SyncWISE.png"/></div>